 Location: 350 Cypress St Alameda (on Cypress and Brush Streets, east of Third Street)

-Unique Features of Playground: Zipline, platform swings, giant rope climbing structure, ocean-themed play structure with a slide.
+Unique Features of Playground: Zipline, platform swings, giant rope climbing structure, ocean-themed play structure with slides.

 Swings: 2 platform swings.